 Under the new process, most trials will be held remotely (by videoconference or telephone).
 Again, if you do not have access to the technology or equipment necessary to participate in a remote proceeding, you can call your county courthouse and ask to use a “technology room” or ask to appear in person.

 Can I still get emergency repairs in my apartment?

 You always have a right to safe and decent housing.
 If you have concerns about issues such as inadequate heat, exposure to lead, infestations, leaks, crumbling walls and ceilings, or other hazardous conditions, you should ask your landlord in writing to make repairs (keep a copy).
 If repairs are not made quickly, you can call 2-1-1, contact the state Bureau of Housing Inspection, or call your municipality to report the problem.
-Or, if you can manage the repairs on your own, you can make them or pay someone to make them.
+Due to COVID-19, code enforcement agencies may still be working with limited staff, and it may take longer to get repairs or inspections.
+As an alternative, if you can manage the repairs on your own, and your landlord fails to respond to your requests for repairs, you can make them or pay someone to make them.
 You can then withhold the money you spent on repairs from your rent (save all receipts for the repairs!).
-Due to closures, enforcement agencies may be working with limited staff and it may take longer to get repairs or inspections.

 To see our other material related to the pandemic, please visit the Coronavirus/COVID-19: Facts, Insights & Resources page of our website by clicking here.Click here to view the full article